 Location: Detroit Lake State Recreation Area

-Accommodations: Lodging in Detroit, campgrounds
+Accommodations: Lodging in Detroit, campgrounds around the lake

 Distance from the parking: Short